 Kale is GROSS.
-Out of all the veggies in the veggie kingdom, in my humble opinion, it is the worst.
+Out of all the veggies in the veggie kingdom (besides celery), it is the worst.
 It’s tough, bitter, and has a really strong grassy flavor.
 If someone loves kale, they are most likely a lizard-person from the 1983 television series “V”.

-Then, on one sunshiney, blue-skied day, I found an amazing recipe that was soooo good… It somehow tricked me into enjoying RAW kale.
+Then, on one sunshiney, blue-skied day, I found an amazing recipe that actually worked!
+It somehow tricked me into enjoying not just kale, but RAW kale.
 Raw, you guys.
-It’s usually the worst when it’s raw!
-But this recipe utilizes a magical trick: When raw Kale is massaged, the cellulose structure breaks down and the kale becomes more tender and less bitter.
-Kinda like my good pal Rhea (Hi Rhea)!
+The secret?
+When raw Kale is massaged, the cellulose structure breaks down and the kale becomes more tender and less bitter.

 Poor, misunderstood kale.
-He ain’t bitter!
-He just needs a little lovin’ massage from ya!
+It ain’t bitter!
+It just needs a little lovin’ massage from ya!

 Massaged Kale Salad

 - 2 bunches of kale (Note: There are many types of kale to choose from.
 I used the curly kale variety.)

 - 1/2 cup freshly-grated Parmesan Cheese (If you use the dry crap in a can, don’t blame me if it tastes like dust cheese salad)

 - 1/3 cup olive oil